Grace Edwards (producer): Life and career

-Edwards is the creator and executive producer of Jodie, an upcoming Daria spin-off by MTV Studios, with voice acting by Tracee Ellis Ross.
-The show was initially planned as a series, but in 2022 it was announced that it will be released as a feature film.
+Edwards is the creator and executive producer of Jodie, a Daria spin-off, with voice acting by Tracee Ellis Ross.
+The show was initially planned as a series, but in 2022 it was announced that it will be released as a feature film, until 2024 when MTV Entertainment Studios and Comedy Central dropped the completed film, with producers having the ability to shop it.

 In April 2022 it was announced that Edwards is the creator and executive producer of The Wolves of 125th Street, in development at Peacock.

 She has acted on Inside Amy Schumer, Decoded, Our Cartoon President, and Insecure.

 Edwards is the co-creator and co-host of the podcast The Antidote with her best friend and fellow producer Amy Aniobi.
 The Antidote is produced by American Public Media and focuses on positive news and strategies for joy.